OttawaCloudConsulting/aws-boto3-script-runner/README.md

 ## Overriding CMD

-The Dockerfile is set up with a default `CMD` that runs the `entrypoint.sh` script.
+The Dockerfile is set up with a default `CMD` that runs the `entrypoint-python.sh` script.
 However, you can override this default command when you run the container.
 This can be useful if you want to execute a different script or command without modifying the Dockerfile or rebuilding the image.

 To override the `CMD`, simply provide the new command at the end of the `docker run` command.
 Here’s an example: